jaffe75/basic-jquery-slider/README.md

 A simple jQuery slider plug-in.
+Forked from Jcobb.
 Very basic, simple to use and modify.
 ##Just wanna customize this great slider
 Changes in v1.2
 - Fixed all minor bugs